-To inform parents about child-friendly gaming for children in the age group 2-6 years and to provide thematic tips on media education.
+To inform parents about gaming by young people in the 13-18 age group and to provide thematic tips on media education.

-Main Point 1 Explain the role of games for 2-6 year olds.
-To show what learning possibilities and opportunities exist for children.
+Main Point 1 Explain what role games play for 13-18 year olds.
+To show what opportunities exist for young people.
 Introduce different game genres and game platforms in terms of suitability for the age group.
 Main Point 2 Explain risks and challenges with digital games for the age group.
 Explain how to deal with risks and challenges at home.
 Explain characteristics for identifying age-appropriate games.
 Main Point 3 Explain what creative media work is.
 The benefits of promoting media literacy through creative media work.
 Using examples to give recommendations and tips to take home.